dcmi/usage/documents/process/index.md

 During 2018, this will change with the addition of other vocabularies maintained by DCMI, including the [LRMI concept schemes](http://lrmi.dublincore.org/specifications).

 ### Structure
 The Usage Board consists of a pool of invited experts which collectively takes responsibility for the stewardship of those vocabularies maintained by DCMI.
-Each of the vocabularies maintained by DCMI will be represented by a designated contact person with expertise in that vocabulary, in the Usage Board.
-It will be the responibility of DCMI to ensure that each of these vocabularies is represented in this way.

-Each of the vocabularies maintained by DCMI will be represented by a contact person. maintenance requests from the wider community to the Usage Board
+The Usage Board will include one or more rperesentatives for each of the vocabularies maintained by DCMI.
+These representatives will have an interest and a reaonsable level of expertise in the vocabulary which they represent.
+Their role will be primarily to raise, with the Usage Board, any maintenance requests coming from the wider community, which in their judgement, need to have the attention of DCMI.
+Responsibility for addressing such maintenance requests lies with the Usage Board as a group together with the DCMI Direcrtorate.

-From time to time, the Usage Board will form a time and scope-limited task group to deal with issues arising with particular vocabularies.
+From time to time, the Usage Board may form a time and scope-limited task group to deal with issues arising with particular vocabularies.

 ### Principles